KK Kansai Helios Domžale

 Košarkarski klub Domžale (English: Basketball Club Domžale), also commonly known as Kansai Helios Domžale due to sponsorship reasons, is a men's professional basketball club based in Domžale, Slovenia.
-The club competes in the Slovenian First League and the ABA League Second Division.
+The club competes in the Slovenian First League, the top tier of Slovenian basketball.
 They have won the Slovenian championship in the 2006–07 and 2015–16 seasons.
 Since 1981, their main sponsor has been the chemical company Helios.
 Their home arena is Domžale Sports Hall with a capacity for 2,500 spectators.

 History

 In August 2014, the team changed its name from KK Helios Domžale to Helios Suns.

 Head coaches

 The following is a list of head coaches since 2005: